meesokim/opengl-tutorial-proofread/beginners-tutorials/tutorial-5-a-textured-cube/index.markdown

     unsigned int fourCC      = *(unsigned int*)&(header[80]);
 ```

-After the header is the actual data : all the mipmap levels, successively.
+After the header is the actual data: all the pixels for all the mipmap levels.
 We can read them all in one batch :

 ``` cpp
     unsigned char * buffer;